nxadm/tailtrigger/README.md

 # begin/end text) and 's' lets '.' also match '\n'.
 #
 # Each configuration block contains named 'triggers'.
 In turn, each trigger
 # contains a 'match-regex'.
-When matched named 'actions' wil be run.
+When matched named 'actions' wil be watch.
 Each
-# action is of a certain type ('local', 'rest') and has corresponding
+# action of a certain type ('local', 'rest') and has corresponding attributes.
-# attributes:
-# - type 'local' runs local programs and needs a 'watch-template'.
+# Type 'local' runs local programs and needs a 'watch-template'.
+Type 'rest'
-# - type 'rest' sends a REST request and needs a 'url-template',
-# a 'http-verb' (default POST) and optionally a 'json-template',
+# send a REST request and needs a 'url-template', a 'http-verb' (default POST)
-# a Basic Auth 'user' and 'pass'.
+# and optionally a 'json-template', a Basic Auth 'user' and 'pass'.
 #
 # The regexes and templates must be provided in the syntax of the Go language
 # (see link below).
-When named captures are used, their values are accessible.
-# E.g. the match of "(?P<name>)" can be retrieve with the "{{ .username }}"
-# template syntax.
+The use of *-template instead of literal values are meant
+# to allow the use of the values of named captures in the 'match-regex'.
+When
+# named captures are used (?P<name>), templates will receive the value of the

-# The configuration file itself is valid YAML, so muli-tine constructs (next
+# captures as '.name', e.g. '{{ .username }}'.
+The configuration file itself
+# is valid YAML, so muli-tine constructs (next line + indent, '>', '|') can
-# line + indent, '>', '|') can be used when providing long regexes or templates.
+# be used when providing long regexes or templates.
 #
 # Regex and template values starting with '@' (you need to quote these strings
 # in YAML) are expanded to the contents of the file they reference.
 Their path